zmlcc/k8s-the-docker-way/parameter/v1.11.0/apiserver.md

     If provided, all usernames will be prefixed with this value.
 If not provided, username claims other than 'email' are prefixed by the issuer URL to avoid clashes.
 To skip any prefixing, provide the value '-'.

+### Authentication.PasswordFile

-- oidc-required-claim mapStringString
+- basic-auth-file string

-    A key=value pair that describes a required claim in the ID Token.
-If set, the claim is verified to be present in the ID Token with a matching value.
-Repeat this flag to specify multiple claims.
+    If set, the file that will be used to admit requests to the secure port of the API server via http basic authentication.

+### Authentication.RequestHeader

 - requestheader-allowed-names strings